Occupational Health and Safety Code

 517.993

-An employer and a blaster must ensure that all explosives to be detonated in the same round are connected in series, except in mine shaft excavation work.
+An employer and a blaster must ensure that all explosives to be detonated in the same round are connected and detonated sequentially, except in mine shaft excavation work.

 517.994

-An employer and a blaster must ensure that only explosives to be detonated are loaded into a bore hole in the same round.
+An employer and a blaster must ensure that when explosives are to be detonated in the same round, only those explosives are loaded into the bore holes.

 Misfires